IOT-DSA/dslink-java-bacnet2/README.md

 Now that you have a connection set up, its node should have a child called `Connection Status`.
 If the connection was successful, this should have a value of `Connected`.

 Use the connection's `discover devices` action to trigger the connection to discover devices on the network.
 After this, you can use `Add All Discovered Devices` to add all devices that were discovered into the DSA tree, or use `Add Device` -> `From Discovered` to choose from a drop-down of discovered devices.
 You can also add a device by its instance number or address instead of discovering.

+### Routers
+If you have BACnet devices behind some sort of BACnet router, you will need to add the router to the `ROUTERS` node (under the connection node) so that the DSLink is able to communicate with those devices.
+Invoke the `add router` action:
+ - `Network Number` - The number of the network that is behind the router; i.e. the network number of the devices you're trying to access
+ - `IP` - The address of the router device
+ - `Port` - The port of the router device
+ - `Register as Foreign Device` - Set this to `true` if the router is a BBMD, to have the BACnet DSLink be registered in it as a foreign device